coderefinery/workshop-intro/livestream.md

 ### Screen arrangement

 This workshop provides many things to keep track of.
-A screen setup suggestion...
+We suggest:

 We share a vertical window, so half of the screen is for us, and half is for your own work.